zackads/zackads.github.io/_posts/2020-04-09-completing_cs50_pt1.md

 tags:
   - cs50
   - learning
+header:
+  teaser: /assets/images/stronglightcheap.jpg
 ---

 Wow, what a journey.
-CS50 complete and certificate issued!
+[CS50](https://online-learning.harvard.edu/course/cs50-introduction-computer-science) complete and certificate issued!
 And, I am ashamed to say, not much in the ship's log past the fourth week.
 I've put together this post to summarise what I did on the remaining problem sets and reflect on cs50, a course that is easily in my top five learning experiences.

 ## The remaining problem sets